 No, I think you missed the point there.
 The “gift” actually cost hundreds of dollars!
 The coat.
 Four hundred dollars!
 Rhoda’s fifty dollars didn’t even begin to cover it!
 It’s like saying, “Rhoda, you spent fifty dollars on me; well, I’m spending FOUR HUNDRED DOLLARS on you; I win!”
 Ida comes out on top–again!
 Normally, a parent wants her child to fly away from the nest and start a life of her own.
 Not Arsenicum!
-Arsenicum is worried about her safety.
-To feel safe, Arsenicum has to have people around, “owing her”, always owing her, so they can never leave!!!!!
+Arsenicum is worried about her life.
+To feel safe, Arsenicum has to have people around her, “owing her”, always owing her, so they can never leave!!!!!
 That way, Arsenicum can feel safe!
 Of course, Rhoda has tried to leave, she moved all the way to Minnesota to get away from her mother; but Ida is one step ahead of her.
-She travels there once a month with an expensive gift!
+She travels there once a month with an expensive present!
 This is all to make Rhoda feel obligated.
 If you’re obligated, you can’t leave.
 Isn’t that right?
 And, you know, it’s interesting; in the series, Rhoda does move back to New York a few years later.

 She couldn’t resist the temptation to remind Rhoda again and again that she must be grateful and obligated to her.

 It’s all passive-aggressive with Arsenicum.
 They’re manipulators.
 They put you in a position where, if you try to complain, you look bad.

 I also didn’t hesitate on the remedy for Mary.
 After reading this paragraph in your quiz case, I immediately thought of Carcinosinum.